jwoglom/tconnectsync/README.md

 # tconnectsync

-Tconnectsync synchronizes data one-way from the Tandem Diabetes t:connect application to Nightscout.
+Tconnectsync synchronizes data one-way from the Tandem Diabetes t:connect web/mobile application to Nightscout.

-If you have a t:slim X2 pump with the companion t:connect Android or iOS app, this will allow your pump bolus and basal data to be uploaded to Nightscout automatically.
+If you have a t:slim X2 pump with the companion t:connect mobile Android or iOS app, this will allow your pump bolus and basal data to be uploaded to [Nightscout](https://github.com/nightscout/cgm-remote-monitor) automatically.
 The t:connect Android app, by default, uploads pump data to Tandem's servers every hour, [but using this tool you can update the frequency to as low as every five minutes](https://github.com/jwoglom/tconnectpatcher)!
+This allows for nearly real-time (but not instantaneous) pump data updates, almost like your pump uploads data directly to Nightscout!

-At a high level, tconnectsync works by querying Tandem's undocumented APIs to receive basal and bolus data from t:connect, and then uploads that data as treatment objects to [Nightscout](https://github.com/nightscout/cgm-remote-monitor).
+At a high level, tconnectsync works by querying Tandem's undocumented APIs to receive basal and bolus data from t:connect, and then uploads that data as treatment objects to Nightscout.
+It contains features for checking for new Tandem pump data continuously, and updating that data along with the pump's reported IOB value to Nightscout whenever there is new data.

 ## Tandem APIs